Direct-shift gearbox: China

-Would be worth noting that Touareg has never been fitted with a DSG transmission.
+The Touareg has never been fitted with a DSG transmission.

 On 15 March 2013, China Central Television aired a program for the World Consumer Rights Day.
 The program criticized the issue associated with DSG-equipped vehicles manufactured by Volkswagen.
 On 17 March 2013 Volkswagen Group China announced on its official Weibo that it will voluntarily recall vehicles equipped with DSG boxes.
 Some sources have estimated the failure rate of DSG-equipped vehicles sold in China to be greater than 20,000 per million sold.

 Sweden

 VW Sweden stopped selling the Passat EcoFuel DSG as a taxi after many cars had problems with the 7 speed DSG gearbox.
 They instead offered the Touran EcoFuel DSG, which uses an updated version of the same DSG gearbox.

 Japan

 The recall has been extended to Japan with 91,000 (VW and Audi using the same DSG) being recalled.

 Malaysia

 13 days after the Singapore recall, Volkswagen Malaysia also announced a recall for the 7-speed DSG.
-No official statement was released by the company, but it was stated that a total of 3,962 were involved in the unit recall exercise - units produced between June 2010 and June 2011, with affected vehicles being Golf, Polo, Scirocco, Cross Touran, Passat and Jetta models equipped with the transmission.
+No official statement was released by the company, but it was stated that a total of 3,962 were involved in the unit recall exercise – units produced between June 2010 and June 2011, with affected vehicles being Golf, Polo, Scirocco, Cross Touran, Passat and Jetta models equipped with the transmission.